 H.I results from a disequilibrium of accumulated histamine and the capacity for histamine degradation.

-In healthy persons, dietary hist. can be rapidly detoxified by amine oxidases, whereas persons with low amine oxidase activity are at risk of histamine toxicity.
+In healthy persons, dietary histamine can be rapidly detoxified by amine oxidases, whereas persons with low amine oxidase activity are at risk of histamine toxicity.
 Diamine oxidase (DAO) is the main enzyme for the metabolism of ingested hist..
-It has been proposed that DAO, when functioning as a secretory protein, may be responsible for scavenging extracellular hist. after mediator release.
-Conversely, histamine N-methyltransferase, the other important enzyme inactivating hist., can convert histamine only in the intracellular space of (inside) cells.
+The the other important enzyme inactivating hist., called histamine-N-methyltransferase, can convert histamine only in the intracellular space of (inside) cells.

 The existence of H.I has been underestimated